saiutkarsh33/cache-coherence-simulator/README.md

 Bus:

-- Bus transactions occur one at a time; we wait if the bus is busy until it is the core's turn to broadcast the bus transaction.
+- Bus transactions are pipelined; we wait if the bus is busy but allow overlappig bus transactions (with a lock for initial broadcast and final data sync).
 - Bus snooping happens instantaneously for other cores, so we only wait until the bus is available.
 - Bus invalidations/updates are only counted once per broadcast (doesn't depend on the number of cores which have a valid cache line).